What New Furnace Efficiency Standards Mean for You in 2023

-Would you believe more than 50 percent of your home’s energy costs are linked to heating and cooling?
-This is why it’s essential to have an energy-efficient HVAC system.
+Where you aware that more than 50 percent of your home’s energy costs are for your heating and cooling?
+This is why it’s critical to have an energy-efficient HVAC system.

-Furnace efficiency standards were last revised to 80 AFUE in 2015.
-AFUE, or annualized fuel utilization efficiency, determines how effective your furnace is at changing natural gas into heat.
-An 80 AFUE rating means your furnace will expend about 20% of the fuel it uses while producing heat.
+Furnace efficiency standards were last revised to an Annual Fuel Utilization Efficiency (AFUE) rating of 80% in 2015.
+This rating system illustrates how effective your furnace is at combusting natural gas into heat.
+An AFUE rating of 80% means your furnace loses about 20% of the fuel it uses while producing heat.

-In 2022, President Biden proposed new energy-efficiency standards for residential gas furnaces that would significantly reduce emissions, save consumers money and promote sustainability.
+In 2022, the Biden Administration recommended new energy-efficiency standards for residential gas furnaces that would substantially lower emissions, save money and promote sustainability.

 • Save Americans $1.9 billion annually.

 Considering these guidelines, you might be asking yourself what does that mean for my existing furnace?
-For the time being, nothing, as the proposed rule will not go into effect until 2029 at the earliest and will not affect furnaces that are already in use.
+For the time being, not much, as the proposed rule will not go into effect until 2029 at the earliest and does not affect furnaces that are already in use.

 Guide to Condensing Furnaces